alokmenghrajani/ctfd-timed-releases-plugin/README.md

 The only API endpoint which is overwritten with a custom plugin function is `/chals` (only returns challenges which meets its dependencies).

 A wrapper function is also added to some other functions to prevent access to challenges with unmet dependencies.
 See the [load function](CTFd/plugins/challenge-dependencies/__init__.py) to fund out which ones.

+No pre existing database tables are manipulated.
+But a new table `dependencies` is added.